NewbranLTD/gulp-server-io/README.md

 ```

 Please note, once you use the mock option, your proxies will be
-overwritten by the path found in your json file.
+overwritten by the path found in your JSON file.

 ## Deployment